microsoft/nn-Meter/docs/builder/prepare_backend.md

 (nn-Meter) [Backend] * my_backend
 ```

-Besides, users could unregister the backend by calling its name in command:
+Besides, users can unregister the backend by calling its name in command:

 ``` bash
 nn-meter unregister --backend my_backend